vossi1/Apple1-IECmem/readme.md

     I accidentally used 0603 footprints for C1-C4, but 0805 can also be used.
     JD currently not running reliable with external drives.
     An IEC connector hits the power connector when the card is plugged directly into the Board.
+    The toggleswitch is optional to switch between w27c512 lower/upper half It's also possible to leave the SD2IEC parts away and use an external device only